1. DEBT SOLUTIONS

 Motivation to Get Debt-Free Fast

-So why should you be motivated to get debt-free fast?
-Here are some excellent reasons:
+So why should you get debt-free fast?
+Because you could:

-• Gain more favorable access to credit.
-You can’t always avoid borrowing, but you want the lowest interest rates possible when you do.
-Having less debt will likely qualify you for more favorable rates the next time you borrow.
+• Get better offers.
+You can’t always avoid borrowing, but you want the lowest possible cost when you do.
+Having less debt will likely help you qualify for lower rates the next time you borrow.

-• Leave more income for the things you want.
+• Free up income for savings and wants.
 Pay less to your creditors and more to yourself.
-When you lower your debt, you reduce your interest expense.
+When you lower your debt, you reduce your interest expenses.

 • Function better.
-As noted earlier, debt is often associated with depression and other disorders.
-On the flip side, a study published in the Proceedings of the National Academy of Science of the United States found that cognitive functioning increased once people got debt relief
+Debt is often associated with depression and other disorders.
+On the flip side, a study published in the Proceedings of the National Academy of Science of the United States found that cognitive functioning increased once people dealt with their debt.

 • Sleep better.
-Less stress should mean you can sleep more soundly.
+Less stress could help you sleep more soundly.
 Do you need a better reason than that?

 With so many great reasons to get debt-free, why not take the first step now?